-Swedish development cooperation has for many years been accompanied by specific efforts to inform and communicate about aid to the Swedish public and since 2010, this work is guided by a specific strategy.
-The EBA study “Informed or knowledgeable: Evaluation of aid information and communication projects, 2010-2020” explores how communication projects have contributed to increased knowledge about Swedish development cooperation among the public, and which factors have affected project effectiveness.
+Swedish development cooperation has for many years funded efforts to inform the broader Swedish public about development aid.
+Since 2010, Sida’s and Sida’s partners work in this area has been guided and financed under a specific strategy.
+The EBA study “Informed or knowledgeable: Evaluation of aid information and communication projects, 2010-2020” examines whether communication projects have contributed to increased knowledge about Swedish development cooperation among the public, and what factors impact on project effectiveness.

-The authors show that projects demonstrate great breadth in terms of implementing organisations, activities, and channels.
-Opinion polls reveal that the public’s knowledge about aid has increased over the period 2010-2020, while interest and engagement have dropped.
-The studied projects reach their target audiences, but their effects on the public’s level of knowledge are hard to establish.
-Media reporting about aid can lead to increased awareness, but the media logic’s quick and fragmented news rarely generate deeper knowledge.
+The authors show that projects demonstrate great breadth in terms of implementing organisations, activities and channels.
+Opinion polls reveal that while the public’s knowledge about aid has increased over the period 2010-2020, interest and engagement dropped.
+Though the projects examined reach their target audiences, their impact on the public’s level of knowledge are hard to establish.
+Media reporting about aid is found to lead to improved awareness, though the current media environment that lends itself to brisk and fragmented news reports rarely generate deeper knowledge.

-Main conclusions in relation to the formulation and implementation of the coming strategy:
+The main conclusions developed in relation to the formulation and implementation of the coming strategy are the following:

-- The information and communication work demands a broad approach, which gives room for multiple working methods and perspectives as well as debate, analysis, and scrutiny.
+- Information and communication work demands a broad approach that allows for multiple working methods and perspectives, as well as debate, analysis, and scrutiny.

-- Knowledge development often requires interactive components in projects, especially when the target group is uninterested in development issues.
+- Knowledge development often requires interactivity, especially when the target group is uninterested in development issues.

-- The public’s decreasing interest in development cooperation creates challenges for the communication work and demands an increased understanding of, and more research on, the reasons behind the growing disinterest.
+- The public’s decreasing interest in development cooperation creates challenges for communication work and demands an increased understanding of, and more research on, the reasons behind growing disinterest.

 - Regular and in-depth evaluations of projects would increase the implementing organisations’ chances to learn about which methods best enable knowledge development.